 The POPI Act must be brought in line with the GDPR

-Considering the EU is one of South Africa’s biggest trading partners, South Africa will have to bring POPIA more in line with the GDPR.
-This could be done by Parliament amending POPIA or the Information Regulator interpreting it in line with the GDPR or publishing Regulations that are in line with the GDPR.
-We think it is unlikely that Parliament will amend POPIA and the POPI Regulations don’t change the position much, so it will be up to the Information Regulator to do it over time.
+Considering the EU is one of South Africa’s largest trading partners, South Africa should align POPIA more closely with the GDPR.
+This could be achieved by Parliament amending POPIA or the Information Regulator interpreting it in line with the GDPR, or by publishing Regulations that align with the GDPR.
+We think it is unlikely that Parliament will amend POPIA, and the POPIA Regulations don’t change the position much, so it will be up to the Information Regulator to do it over time.

 Do their timelines overlap?